RoyallDesigns/closest_robot_service/README.md

     malfunctioning.
 In order to do this, more complex test fixtures or additional services in a DevOps pipeline would need to be created or stood up to help simulate and test these conditions.
-Furthermore, adding more configurability to the main service setup itself could allow for more test coverage since other REST Endpoints could be specified at the main entrypoint of the system and allow for the testing of the entire system during an underlying failure.
+Furthermore, adding more configurability to the main service setup itself could allow for more test coverage since other REST Endpoints could be specified at the main entrypoint of the system and allow for the testing of the entire system during an underlying failure or using fake data.
   - Error Handling should be expanded for the main entrypoint of the service; the server code itself likely has room for error handling using `try / except` blocks as well as underlying JSON data retrieval through the underlying REST service for Robot Data (as mentioned above).
 Logging to a log file during failures would also be beneficial to